60-meter band: Countries with band allocations

 Samoa (ITU Region 3): Atsuo Sakuma, 5W1SA, reports that on his yearly licence renewal, operative 26 August 2021, the Samoan 60 m Amateur Secondary Allocation has been changed to that of the WRC-15 Allocation of 5351.5 – 5366.5 kHz at 15W Maximum EIRP.
 Previously, Atsuo became the first resident operator on the island to be issued with a special 5 MHz permission by the Samoan telecomms regulator, OoTR (Office Of The Regulator), enabling him to operate over the frequency band 5250–5450 kHz.
 Although occasional 60 m permissions have been available to visitors since 2011, these had generally been the 5 US channels.
 The permanent amateur population in Samoa has been low in numbers and currently Atsuo is the only resident licensed operator.
 In April 2013, a dialogue commenced between the regulator and Atsuo which eventually resulted in a band rather than purely a channelized allocation.
 He was permitted 100 W, with no other restrictions.

 Senegal (ITU Region 1): Yves F5PRU / 6W1TA in Senegal has been informed by ARTP, the Senegalese Telecom Regulatory Authority, that the new WRC-15 Amateur Secondary Allocation 5351.5 – 5366.5 kHz is now allowed in the country.
 The IARU Region 1 bandplan should be used with a maximum power limit available of 15 W EIRP.

-Slovakia (ITU Region 1): In 2017 Slovakian amateurs were permitted access to the new WRC-15 60 m allocation from 5351.5 to 5366.5 kHz on a Secondary basis with a maximum power of 15 W EIRP.
+Slovakia (ITU Region 1): In 2017, Slovak amateurs were permitted access to the new WRC-15 60 m allocation from 5351.5 to 5366.5 kHz on a Secondary basis with a maximum power of 15 W EIRP.
 Prior to that, radio amateurs were allowed access to a band from 5258.5 kHz to 5410 kHz for experimental purposes on a non-interference basis by their Telecommunications Regulatory Authority in August 2011, having previously been permitted a single channel centred on 5260 kHz.
 This was as a result of negotiations with the Slovakia Amateur Radio Association and their ARES (Amateur Radio Emergency Service).